linode/docs/products/tools/billing/guides/_index.md

 ## Building Blocks

-These introductory guides to billing will get you up and running with your Linode account.
+These introductory guides to billing help get you up and running with your Linode account.

 - [How Linode Billing Works](/docs/platform/billing-and-support/how-linode-billing-works/)